DiegoNovati/AndroidArchitecture/README.md

 This project has been developed using Android Studio Bumblebee

-## Business login
+## Business logic
-The business login is implemented using Clean Architecture in two different modules:
+The business logic is implemented using Clean Architecture in two different modules:

 - Domain: it exposes all the use cases used by the presentation layer of the App
 - Data: it implements the repositories defined by the Domain module using the data sources